 - Share This Infographic as much as possible with your neighbors and colleagues!
 Help us get the word out regarding the impact these code changes will have not only on the cost of building, but our families and neighbors’ ability to purchase a home.
 Pass out at community events, meetings with your colleagues, family functions, etc.

 - Like/Share Our Social Posts.
 Share KCHBA’s post on Facebook and Twitter.

 - Provide Written Comment for Public Testimony for the Neighborhood Planning & Development Committee

 Click here for a draft comment letter to send to KCMO City Council members of the Neighborhood Planning and Development Committee.

 Modify the provided letter as you wish and how it specifically impacts your business and submit to the City Clerk’s office for public testimony.

 In the subject line of your email, please type: Public Comment on Ordinance 220364

 - Provide Verbal Comment for Public Testimony.
-In addition to submitting public testimony via email, anyone who is able should attend and speak directly to the Neighborhood Planning & Development Committee at their next meeting on July 20.
+In addition to submitting public testimony via email, anyone who is able should attend and speak directly to the Neighborhood Planning & Development Committee.

 - Talk About It!
 Below are talking points that you are more than welcome to use in preparing your verbal comments or as you are talking to industry stakeholders: